 The good news is that all Ultimate Rewards can be transferred freely between your Ultimate Rewards accounts.

-Once the Ultimate Rewards are in a Sapphire Preferred account, they can be transferred from there into airline and hotel accounts.
+Once the Ultimate Rewards are in a Chase Sapphire Preferred account, they can be transferred from there into airline and hotel accounts.

 - You can use each card with its unique and awesome category bonuses, so you maximize everyday spending.